nbicocchi/learn-microservices/modules/resiliency/slides/2 - Resiliency (Resilience4j).md

 ### Retry

-The current state of circuit breakers can be monitored at:
+The current state of retries can be monitored at:
 * [/actuator/retries](http://localhost:8080/actuator/retries)
 * [/actuator/retryevents](http://localhost:8080/actuator/retryevents)